Viatick-co/bms-android-sdk-public/README.md

     }

+    // callback when there's new proximity alert (contact) been established void onNewProximityAlert(String uuid, int major, int minor, String deviceUUID);

+    // callback when Bluetooth state is switched to on void onBluetoothStateOn();

+    // callback when Bluetooth state is switched to off void onBluetoothStateOff();

     // callback when there's a new zone record added
     // returns the uuid, major, minor of the beacon as well as the zones that the beacon is associated to
     @Override
     public void onAddZoneRecord(String uuid, int major, int minor, List<ViaZone> zones) {

     }

     // override this method